charlimxm/project-3/README.md

 ___
 ## Ask During Consultation
 * How to make search asynchronous
+* Bug issue when trying to update data on /ratings/create.js.erb

 ## Assumptions
 * Owners may have more than one restaurant